tmatthewj/100-days-of-code/log.md

 *Today’s Progress*: Understanding webpack, webpack-simple projecting packagings.
 Tried creating a vue project with webpack-simple and getting it to work.
 Couldn’t make out a few parts.
 Will spend more time tomorrow to understand this better.
 Ref I used - https://codeburst.io/building-your-very-first-component-with-vuejs-21b4a2f6a15a.

+*Day 3*: August 6, 2018

+*Today’s Progress*: I realised I need to understand Vue at better detail before starting to work on the project.
+Started going through tutorials put up here - https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance/ with hands on example.

+*Day 4*: August 7, 2018

+*Today’s Progress*:  Continuing with Vue Mastery tutorials.
+Completed 2.
+I will prefer to complete this in the days to come to get started.
+These tutorials have small hands on tests.
+Doing them as I go.  https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance/.